ctsrc/Base256/README.md

 That's not so bad, and it's quick and easy to type even in hex.

 But when the amount of data gets bigger, it gets more and more tricky to manually type in the bytes by hand.

-When might you want to do so?
+When might you want to type in the bytes of a file by hand anyways?

 Sample use-cases include typing in your SSH private key on a computer that is running a live USB stick copy of its OS without persistent